-Popoki House is a fantastically fun guitar and ukulele duo made up of two crazy cat ladies who thoroughly enjoy entertaining our fans in Southern California with their unique and skillful blend of Americana, folk, blues, jazz, country, and Hawaiian music they call Hawai'icana, which is also the title of their upcoming debut album due out in mid-2019!
+Popoki House is the guitar and ukulele duo made up of two crazy cat ladies who thoroughly enjoy entertaining their fans in Southern California with their unique and skillful blend of Americana, folk, blues, jazz, country, and Hawaiian music they call Hawai'icana, a kind of Island Americana hybrid.

 Katie (guitar) and Taeri (Ukulele) are two multi-talented seasoned musicians and singers.
 They rocked the house with a variety of great acoustic music from Over the Rainbow to Fat Bottomed Girls and more.
 Although a duo, their melodic vocal harmonies made them sound like more.
 They not only sounded good but they looked good with colorful outfits.
 I would recommend them to liven up any party or performance.